ahmed-alani-hb/Variant_bulk_creation/README.md

 ### Validation rules

-- Only template items with a single attribute are supported.
+- Templates can include one to three attributes; each attribute must have defined values.
 - Each row must reference a valid template (via the default selection or the Template Item column) and choose an attribute value defined on that template.
 - Attribute values must exist on the template's attribute definition.